dantonnoriega/rmarkdown2docx/README.md

 # Description

-This set of scripts help convert the output of `Rmd` or `md` files to `docx` files.
+This set of scripts help convert the output of `Rmd` files to `docx` files.
 It is done by creating a clean `html` file, then opening, converting, and saving the `html` to `docx` using [Applescript and Microsoft Word](https://www.dropbox.com/s/4bwwsgod27w1fjo/word-2004-applescript-reference.pdf?dl=0).

 The workhorse script is a `makefile`.
 Just change the variables to convert any `Rmd` to `docx`.
 However, only clean (not standalone) `html` files will fully convert.
 There are some caveats (outlined below) if you want to keep a standalone `html` file.